yuchen-w/DCES-Simulator/README.md

 ![image](https://cloud.githubusercontent.com/assets/3355737/8119285/4df7767a-108c-11e5-9cb6-6162bc0e47cd.png)

 ##Notes
-Generation and demand profiles are stored in the `./data` folder.
+- Generation and demand profiles are stored in the `./data` folder.
 If changes aer made to any of the csv files, make sure to open them up in a text editor of your choice and get rid of the new line.
+- finishTime of 119 simulates for 24 hours, 839 simulates 7 days.

 ## Project stuff